Japesjake/JP/README.md

 This is a repository for my website.

-This website is powered by Sveltekit and will contain all my projects.
+This website is powered by Sveltekit and will contain all my Javascript projects.